Tunnel Bid Schedule

 As part of the overall program, construction may also include new sewer lines to convey wastewater, above-ground storage tanks to store stormwater, or deep underground tunnels to both store and convey additional flow during heavy rain events until capacity is available at the respective treatment plant.

-“We want the construction industry to be aware of these upcoming opportunities and plan accordingly,” Hoelscher stated.
+“These tunnels represent significant work opportunities for the construction industry,” said MSD Executive Director Brian Hoelscher.
+“We want the construction industry to be aware of these opportunities and plan accordingly,” Hoelscher stated.
 All prospective bidders must be prequalified and certified prior to advertisement of these projects.
 Prequalification is based on past project experience, performance, and financial strength.
-If you have questions regarding the prequalification process for these projects, please contact Marie Collins P.E., Assistant Director of Engineering, at (314) 768-6316 or Allen Muehlher P.E., Program Manager, at (314) 768-6239.
+If you have questions regarding the prequalification process for these projects, please contact Allen Muehlher P.E., Assistant Director of Engineering, at (314) 768-6239 or Kent Kotthoff P.E., Program Manager, at (314) 768-2797.

-The following table outlines the key components of each of the remaining eight tunnels.
+The following table outlines the key components of each tunnel.
 The schedule and cost presented is tentative as determined by current planning efforts, and subject to program implementation and final budget approval.

 * Design is underway.